-Let us assume we set thread pool maximum setting same as connection pool maximum setting of 50.
-Application server will allow 50 thread to be processed simultaneously the remaining thread will be in wait state.
-All the 50 thread will get database connection immediately hence it will be processed quickly.
+Now, let’s assume we set the thread pool maximum setting to match the connection pool maximum of 50.
+The application server will allow 50 threads to be processed simultaneously, with the remaining threads in a wait state.
+All 50 threads will obtain database connections immediately, resulting in faster processing times.

-The above example assumed each thread will use one database connection (may be multiple connections but sequentially); if your application uses two database connections parallelly by each thread then configure thread pool maximum setting as half of the connection pool maximum.
+It’s important to note that the previous example assumed each thread utilized only one database connection (or potentially multiple connections sequentially).
+However, if your application utilizes multiple database connections in parallel for each thread, it’s recommended to configure the thread pool maximum setting as half of the connection pool maximum.

-Finally, setting the thread pool size too large can cause performance problems because if there are too many concurrent threads, task switching overhead becomes a serious bottleneck.
+It’s crucial to strike the right balance when configuring the thread pool size.
+Setting the thread pool size excessively large can lead to performance problems.
+When there are too many concurrent threads, the overhead of task switching becomes a significant bottleneck.

 Excellent explanation, Thanks a lot.